swdevel-lab-h-farm-2019/birthdays/README.md

 - -v                    Increase verbosity (show additional info)

 ## Credits
 Everyone in the group contributed to the making of this project.
+We are: https://github.com/barbaradanzo, https://github.com/xuelanli, https://github.com/PitNox, https://github.com/teorad, https://github.com/klaus108
+The project  is inspired by some code taken from: https://github.com/swdevel-lab-h-farm-2019/birthdays

 ## License
 Apache License
 Version 2.0, January 2004
 http://www.apache.org/licenses/
+The Apache License is a non-copyleft free software license written by the Apache Software Foundation (ASF) that obliges users to preserve the copyright notice and disclaimer in modified versions.